tabreturn/thonny-py5mode/README.md

 ## Instructions

+These are instructions for Linux.
+You'll need to adapt steps 1, 2, 3 for other platforms.
+Where applicable, there are notes for non-portable/installed versions of Thonny.

 1. Download the *-alt* version of the Thonny IDE (for Python 3.9 support) from: https://github.com/thonny/thonny/releases/tag/v3.3.7 (grab *thonny-3.3.7-x86_64-alt.tar.gz* for Linux)

    ![](https://raw.githubusercontent.com/tabreturn/thonny-py5mode/main/screenshots/01-download.png)